 If you believe there is a mistake in your personal information, you have the right to ask for it to be corrected.
 This applies to factual information and not to any professional opinions we may have formed.
 We may ask you to provide documentation to establish that our files contain incorrect personal information.
 Where we agree that our files contain incorrect personal information, we will make the correction and notify anyone to whom we may have sent this information.
 If we do not agree that our files contain incorrect personal information, we will include in our file a brief relevant statement from you and we will forward that statement to anyone else who received the earlier personal information.

-How to make an enquiry or complaint about your Personal Information.
+How to Make an Inquiry or Complaint about Your Personal Information

-Our Privacy Compliance Officer, Michael J. White, can be reached at:
+Our Privacy Compliance Officer, Sam Sasso, can be reached at:

 Ricketts Harris LLP